• Skip to primary navigation

 Spatial objects by Jan Astner

-4 April 2025 Artists' Blog Geometric Abstraction Matter Painting / Haute Pate Minimalism Painting
+4 April 2025 Geometric Abstraction Matter Painting / Haute Pate Minimalism Painting Realizacje

 Spatial objects imitating stone compositions are an interesting category of works of art that combine elements of the natural aesthetics of stone with modern artistic techniques.
 Such objects can take the form of sculptures, installations or spatial compositions that imitate the forms of stones, but are often created from other materials, such as metal, wood, plaster, concrete or even plastics.
 Thanks to this, the artist can achieve both an impression of authenticity and a modern approach to traditional stone motifs.